browserengineering/book/book/animations.md

  [easing]: https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function

-*Composited transform animations*: Our browser supports transform animations, but they are not composited (i.e., they cause raster on every frame).
+*Composited & threaded transform and scroll animations*: Our browser supports transfoms and scrolling, but they are not fully composited or threaded, and transform animations are not supported.
+Implement these.
+(Hint: for transforms, it just requires following the same pattern as for `opacity`;
- Implement composited animations for `transform`.
-It just requires edits to the code to handle transform in all the same places as `opacity`.
-The transform animation [example][tr-example] should then become noticeably faster.
+for scrolling, it requires setting fewer dirty bits in `handle_down`.)
+[This transform animation][tr-example] should now work.

  [tr-example]: examples/example13-transform-transition.html